bakpakin/Fennel/api.md

 modules, but if you disable the compiler sandbox you may want to replace these with searchers which can load arbitrary modules.

-The default `fennel.macro-searchers` table also cannot load C modules.
+The default `fennel.macro-searchers` functions also cannot load C modules.
 Here's an example of some code which would allow that to work:

 ```lua